Github Actions on Pull Requests

 - The Setup Loft action is used to install the vCluster CLI and login using the provided

-. - The Create Space action is used to create a unique space using information about the pull request.
+urlandaccess-key. - The Create Space action is used to create a unique space using information about the pull request.
 This will automatically configure the kube context for the following steps.
 Notice that we're using the

-attribute to specify that we wish to reuse the space if it still exists from a previous run. - The next step deploys the application using the runner provided
+useattribute to specify that we wish to reuse the space if it still exists from a previous run. - The next step deploys the application using the runner provided

-. - Before running tests, we use
+kubectland manifests located under./kubernetes. - Before running tests, we use

-deployment to become ready. - Now we run the end-to-end tests.
+kubectlto wait for themy-appdeployment to become ready. - Now we run the end-to-end tests.
 In this example we're using

-to run tests, but the command should be customized for your testing framework.
+maketo run tests, but the command should be customized for your testing framework.

 DevSpace for Running Tests on Pull Requests